The Helpless and the Powerful

 But before we can know Jesus as a Lion, we need to know Him as the Lamb.

-As we move into the holiday season, think of the Lamb, born a gentle, helpless baby in Bethlehem, greeted by shepherds and angels.
+The Lamb was born a gentle, helpless baby in Bethlehem, greeted by shepherds and angels.
 Thirty years later John the Baptist declared, “Behold!
 The Lamb of God who takes away the sin of the world!”

 Jesus came the first time as the Lamb of God.